bibliocoll/libmon-php/README.md

     └── fonts/
 ```

-TODO: actually add non-expiring demo cache files so there is some data to show
+Instead of interfacing with Aleph, the demo by default serves CC0-licensed
+stock photos and some example text that comes bundled with it.

-If you copy the demo folder to your webserver, you shoud be able to browse some
+If you copy the demo folder to your webserver, you should be able to get a
-sample data (provided the above mentioned PHP requirements are satisfied).
+feeling for the interface with the included sample data (provided the above
+mentioned PHP requirements are satisfied).

 ##Build Process
 Building requires [ImageMagick] and [npm] to be installed on your system.